mannuds007/Ray-Tracing/README.md

 - \(\mathbf{o}\) is the camera origin.
 - \(\mathbf{p}\) is the original pixel position.

-To simulate the depth of field, multiple rays are cast from the camera origin with slight offsets, converging towards the focal point \(\mathbf{r}_{\text{focus}}\).
+To simulate the depth of field, multiple rays are cast from the camera origin with slight offsets, converging towards the focal point $$\(\mathbf{r}_{\text{focus}}\)$$.
 These rays contribute to the final pixel color, with objects in focus being sharply rendered and those out of focus appearing blurred.

 ### Animation